Banos is most famous for its thermal pools, which are popular with both Ecuadorian tourists as well as those farther abroad.

 Like the others she had the volcano tours, biking, horseback riding and a one-day jungle tour.
 This was the most appealing as it wrapped several activities into one day.

 Carla promised us that it was not too strenuous, which was critical as my mother has a bad foot which is braced and cannot do all-day hikes.

-We stopped in a few other places and while I only understood 60% of the spanish, all the tours offered the same activities so we went back to Carla, who happily matched the lowest price.
+We stopped in a few other places and while I only understood 60% of the Ecuadorian Spanish, all the tours offered the same activities so we went back to Carla, who happily matched the lowest price.